 Jacintha returned to her job following a period of ill health, and was informed that her hours had been reduced significantly as there was no longer a business need for her to work full time.
 Jacintha was unsure what to do as she could not afford to work a lower number of hours, and she worried she would not be able to find another full time job right away.

-She called DAS and a lawyer was assigned to the case.
+She called the DAS Legal Helpline and a lawyer was assigned to the case.
 The lawyer contacted Jacintha’s employer to tell them that the alteration in the employment contract constituted a dismissal, and the employer agreed to reoffer Jacintha her full time hours.
 However, the ordeal caused Jacintha to see her employer in a negative light, and she decided that she did not want to return to the company.
 DAS negotiated a severance package which included a positive employment reference, five weeks severance pay, and outstanding vacation.
 Jacintha also saved $2,800 in legal fees.

 Dispute with a realtor